 3PL SPECIAL: Third-party logistics providers may attend with one or more customers and receive 20% off for a program fee of $2,000 each.
 You must call our enrollment coordinator at (814) 865-3435 to reserve your seats at this special rate.

 Our enrollment coordinator will be happy to hold a seat for you in this program.
 A reservation does not commit you to the program until you submit the registration form online.
 Please call 814-865-3435.

-This is also a required course for those pursuing a Certificate in Supply Chain Leadership.
+This is a required course for those pursuing a Professional Certificate in Supply Chain Leadership.
 Participants must take these two other courses to complete the Certificate:

 - Achieving Supply Chain Transformation covers the critical elements of adaptive supply chain management: strategy, people, process, IT, and assessment.